canonical/cloud-init/doc/rtd/topics/datasources/vmware.rst

 Features
 --------

-This section reviews several features available in this datasource, regardless of how the meta, user, and vendor data was discovered.
+This section reviews several features available in this datasource.

 Instance data and lazy networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^